TechZerg is reader supported. When you purchase through links on our site, we may earn a commission.

 Before we dive into the steps on how to find a password using Regedit, let’s first define what Regedit is.
 Regedit, short for Registry Editor, is a tool in Windows that allows users to view and edit the system registry.
 The system registry contains important information about the Windows operating system, hardware, software, and user preferences.

-How to Find a Password Using Regedit
+Find a Password Using Regedit

 - Press the Windows key + R on your keyboard.
 This will open the Run dialog box.